home london bar guide links glossary famous belgians

 Country pub stocking an amazing 110 Belgian beers - named after an Indian town where the local squire fought a famous battle.

-A pair of stylish seafood restaurants which have attracted very favourable reviews.
-Featuring a fairly mainstream list of Belgian bottles.
+Stylish seafood restaurants which have attracted very favourable reviews.
+Featuring

 www.bigmussel.co.uk

 This multiple CAMRA award-winning pub thumbs its nose at the Carlsberg brewery over the road.
 Aside from the decent range of real ales, it offers Westmalle, Duvel, Corsendonk, Kwak, Leffe, Orval, various Timmermans flavours and a few more.
-The bar food is excellent value too.
+The bar food is excellent value too. www.maltshoveltavern.com

 A good range of over 25 bottled Belgian beers is to be found in this great backstreet pub a mile from the city centre, which has the distinction of winning CAMRA's National Pub of the Year title twice.
 It was also the Good Pub Guide's Beer Pub of the Year in 2008.
 Highlights include Witkap Tripel & Hommelbier.
 There are also up to 28 real ales from all over the British Isles.
 The surroundings are traditional cum retro, and food is available at lunchtimes in the form of excellent-value-for-money rolls.
 Latest news at www.fatcatpub.co.uk.